legumeinfo/click_loguru/README.rst

   ``quiet``, and ``log file``, the string ``subcommand`` showing the subcommand that was invoked, and ``log file_handler_id`` if your code wishes to manipulate the handler directly.

+* **user_global_options_callback** is a method to be used as a callback when your code declares a global option.
+Values of these global options will be stored in a user global options context dictionary.

+* **get_user_global_options** is a method to retrieve a dictionary of values of user global options.

 See the `simple test CLI application
 <https://github.com/legumeinfo/click_loguru/blob/master/tests/__init__.py>`_
 for usage examples.